 There’s a Spanish proverb which says ‘self-knowledge is the beginning of self-improvement’.
 We can’t start to improve until we know ourselves.
 As mentioned in other posts, since we retired, Martin and I have both received interest and questions from people ages 20 to 60 wanting to know how we pulled this off.
 As you read my posts, you’ll see this inquiry answered in greater depth, which, I hope will enable you to move forward with your plan to retire or retire early, depending on where you’re currently situated in life.

 Over the years I’ve met many who started out with good intentions to budget, pay off debt and save more.
-Making a budget is the easy part.
 Today there are all kinds of computer programs to help you set up a budget.
 I started out years ago using paper and pencil then graduated to Microsoft Money.
 Now, there are sites like mint.com to help you keep track of your spending.
 Whatever you use to set up your budget, know this.
 Coming up with a budget is the easy part; sticking to it takes WORK!
-But, that’s another post.
-Today, I want to talk about what I call ‘the hole in the soul’.
+The work starts with this idea, what I call ‘the hole in the soul’.

 Most often the hole in the soul is centered around relationships or the lack thereof or life regrets.
 If you have such an issue, which carries tremendous emotional weight, until it’s addressed and resolved, it’s very difficult to focus on financial health.
 Some people can soldier through and accomplish their financial goals anyway.
 But, they are the exception.
 You may even have a hole in the soul because of your relationship with yourself.
 That was my particular hole in the soul.
 I never took time for myself without guilt being attached to it.
 I’d dance as fast as I could at work, at home, in the community.
 I thought I could be super woman.
 It wasn’t until I almost went down in flames that I recognized why I held this misconception about myself.
 In fact, this is when I coined the term, ‘the hole in the soul’.
 The lesson I learned was…if you don’t take care of yourself, you’re no good to anyone else, least of all you.
 When I learned to put my own oxygen mask on first and realized it wasn’t being selfish, then I was ready to save instead of spend.